bencasalino/Knowledge/NOTES/JavaScript/jQuery.md

 The jQuery team knows all about cross-browser issues, and they have written this knowledge into the jQuery library. jQuery will run exactly the same in all major browsers.

+#### Importing the Script

+The **integrity and crossorigin** properties in the example ensure the file is delivered without any third-party manipulation.

 ---

 CDN